sheikh0021/Hustle-Hub-android-app/README.md

-# DemoApp Android - Job Marketplace
+# HustleHub Android - Job Marketplace

 A comprehensive Android application built with Kotlin and Jetpack Compose that serves as a job marketplace connecting clients with workers for various tasks.